Greatest Literature banner

 Also disturbing can be the whole aforementioned support for marching into war with God on one's side.
 And the slights against any progressive views on the place of women, not to mention the trivialization of one female child, Susan, who plays an heroic role in the early going but is eventually dismissed from the forces of the righteous as she grows older and becomes more interested in nylons, lipstick and party invitations.

-Lewis was obviously a man of his time, or perhaps of a slightly earlier time, exhibiting in the Narnian stories many of the biases he shared with others of his generation of Englishmen.
+Lewis was obviously a man of his time, or perhaps of a slightly earlier time, exhibiting in the Narnian stories many of the biases he shared with other Englishmen of his generation.

-To be fair though, those who would defend him point to examples in the Chronicles when people acted against their stereotypes—when women and foreigners proved honest and valorous.
-Defenders also point to other great authors whose work contained elements we consider racist, sexist or chauvinist.
+To be fair though, those who would defend him point to instances in the Chronicles when people acted against their stereotypes—when women and foreigners proved honest and valorous.
+Defenders also note other great authors whose work contained elements we consider racist, sexist or chauvinist.

 But why go to such extremes?
 For young fans of fantasy stories or older readers who can keep their disbelief in check, The Chronicles of Narnia and particularly that startlingly fresh first novel The Lion, the Witch and the Wardrobe can be engaging and provocative.